compossa/docs/README.md

 ## Who is Compossa for?

 - **Architects** seeking cleaner separation of concerns and maintainable system design
-- **Developers** tired of complex GenericHost builders, centralized Program.cs configuration sprawl, and debugging chains of lazy delegates across multiple Microsoft.Extensions.* APIs
-- **Teams** building modular applications where different people own different features
+- **Developers** fast up to speed, just cherry pick your building blocks and start adding value by composing your own features
 - **Managers** seeking proven approaches that reduce development costs, accelerate time-to-market, and minimize technical debt through composition over monolithic architectures

 ## Why Compossa?